 Collet Ngobeni, South Africa

 Collet Ngobeni is one of the original members of the Black Mamba Anti-Poaching Unit.
 The unit, which is mostly female, won the United Nations’ Champions of the Earth Award in 2015.
 The Black Mambas are dedicated to protecting wildlife in the Greater Kruger National Park, and spend their days patrolling the park looking for poacher camps and wildlife snares.
-Since 2013, the team has arrested six poachers and reduced snaring in the area by 76%.
+From 2013 to 2015 alone, the team arrested six poachers and reduced snaring in the area by 76%.
 Black Mambas like Ngobeni are unarmed, relying instead on combat and tracking training to outwit poachers backed by international crime syndicates.
-Ngobeni says that her decision to join the Mambas was inspired by a need to preserve South Africa's natural heritage for future generations - including her own young daughter.
+Ngobeni says that her decision to join the Mambas was inspired by a need to preserve South Africa's natural heritage for future generations – including her own young children.

 Tom Lalampaa, Kenya